-- Psycholinguistics, on the other hand, studies the cognitive processes that we engage in the production and perception of language. - We have already spent some time last week talking about neurolinguistics. - Computational linguistics is concerned with ways to model natural languages so they can be used by machines.
+- Psycholinguistics, on the other hand, studies the cognitive processes that we engage in the production and perception of language. - Neurolinguistics deals with how language is physiologically represented in the brain. - Computational linguistics is concerned with ways to model natural languages so they can be used by machines.

-Course plan
+Course plan henceforward

-• We will cover most of these (check your syllabus), though you have to remember this is a course on the "formal" study of language, so all of the first half of the semester and maybe the early sessions of the second half will be devoted to the study of the first five main components of linguistic knowledge.
-Importantly, though, understanding these is crucial to understanding other areas of linguistics as well.
+- We will cover most of these (check the online syllabus), though you have to remember this is a course in the "formal" study of language, so all of the first half of the semester and some part of the second half will be devoted to the study of the five main components of linguistic knowledge. - Importantly, though, understanding these is crucial to understanding other areas of linguistics as well.